 - Physiological principles

-that provide the child with higher levels of academic, physical, practical, societal, emotional attainments.
+that provide the child with higher levels of academic, physical, practical, societal, and emotional attainments.

 Dr. Maria Montessori believed that motor development and physical development play a significant role in early childhood education.

 Practical and motor activities play an important role in the education of the child.
-The Montessori curriculum involves a series of physical activities, exercises, and kinesthetics that help in the development of muscles and improves muscle memory.
+The Montessori curriculum involves a series of physical activities, exercises, and kinesthetics that help in the development of muscles, Gross motor skills, and improve muscle memory.

 The Montessori curriculum lays heavy emphasis on imparting knowledge about practical life during early childhood as it is essential for the child’s cognitive and physical growth.
 The knowledge of practical life also develops the child’s natural interest in self-care and hygiene.